SlavaRa/MUnit2017/README.md

 **Please note:** After upgrading you may be required to update the TestMain.hx in existing project before being able to test

-To install latest build from git:

-    haxelib git munit https://github.com/SlavaRa/MUnit2017.git src

 Features
 ---------------------

 ### Cross Platform

 MUnit has been designed for cross platform Haxe development.
-It currently supports js, swf, neko, c++ and java, and the tool chain works on PC and OSX
+It currently supports js, swf, neko, c++, java and cs and the tool chain works on PC and OSX

 ### Test Metadata